PDMFCSA/epi-performance-testing/README.md

 The repository is structured as follows:

 - backend/: Contains server-side scripts related to API performance testing.
-- frontend/: Contains client-side related testing scripts, targeting main APIs used by the LWA application.
-Some scripts use k6 test tool and it's cloud feature in order to create requests from specific geographic locations.
+- frontend/: Contains client-side testing scripts targeting the main APIs used by the LWA application.
+Some scripts use the K6 testing tool and its cloud feature to generate requests from specific geographic locations.
 - config.json: The main configuration file that specifies the test environment variables such as API endpoints, load profiles, and test data.

 ### Scripts